anshuman23/tensorflex/README.md

 # TensorflEx
 ### Pre-application Milestones
 - [x] __Simple `TF_Version` Hello World test__
     - The first commit refers to the rather simplistic hello world program for the C API and not in general for Tensorflow.
 This is present [here](https://www.tensorflow.org/install/install_c#validate_your_installation).
-This Hello world test currently works!
+This Hello world test works!

-- [ ] __Graph, Tensor & Session based proper TF Hello World test__
+- [x] __Graph, Tensor & Session based proper TF Hello World test__
     - The better hello world test is to be able to program a real "Hello World!"
 TF program.
 This would involve declaring a string as a Tensorflow constant and then run a session to print the Tensor in a graph.
 As Python is still the best client for TF, this would look something like this in Python:

     ```python